peterbhase/InterpretableNLP-ACL2020/README.md

 ## Reproducing Experiments

 1. Task models: Training both prototype and blackbox models can be done with the `main.py` scripts in the text and tabular directories.
-See training reports in `saved_model` directory for training arguments.
+See training reports in each `saved_model` directory for training arguments.

 2. Simulation test data: Simulation test data is collected with `gather-experiment-data.py` in either directory, using trained neural and prototype models.